marina601/discover-malta/README.md

 #### Navbar

 - Dynamic navigation menu collapses on the mobile and tablet screen view.
-The navigation links contain site name which is linked to the Home Page.
+The navigation links contain a site name that is linked to the Home Page.

 ![Descktop-navigation](readme-files/images/main-nav-desktop.png)

 - Main Navigation is centred on the desktop with links to Home, Trips and Categories.
 This navigation collapses into the burger button on the mobile view.
 - Trips link contains a link to all trips
-- Category link is a dropdown menu which is dynamically generated based on all the categories in the database and links to each category page.
+- Category link is a dropdown menu that is dynamically generated based on all the categories in the database and links to each category page.

      - {% for category in links %} <li><a class="dropdown-item"href="{{ category.get_url }}">{{ category.category_name|capfirst }}</a></li>{% endfor %}

-- Navigation features 3 icons for user avitor, suicase for their trips and a hart icon for trips which user can add to their favourite list.
+- Navigation features 3 icons for user avatar, suitcas for their trips and a hart icon for trips which user can add to their favourite list.
-- User icon contains a dropdown menu for non-logged user to Login and Register
+- User icon contains a dropdown menu for the non-logged user to the Login and Register
-- For Registered Users, user icons turns into a default user image or if updated by the user, user profile image
+- For Registered Users, user icons turns into a default user image or if updated by the user, the user profile image
-- Registered user-image contains a dropdown menu to Profile page and Logout.
+- Registered user image contains a dropdown menu to the Profile page and Logout.
-- A logged in user will be able to add their chosen trips to their favourites, the number will increment, and the colour of the hart will change.
+- A logged-in user will be able to add their chosen trips to their favourites, the number will increment, and the colour of the heart will change.
-- If a non-logged in user will try to add trips to favourites, they will be prompted to login or create an account.
+- If a non-logged in user will try to add trips to favourites, they will be prompted to log in or create an account.

 ![tablet-navigation](readme-files/images/navigation-ipad.png)

-- Suitcase icon - once a user will add any trips to their suitcase(bag) the colour will change to orange and the total value of their suitcase will be displayed accross all the pages.
+- Suitcase icon - once a user will add any trips to their suitcase(bag) the colour will change to orange and the total value of their suitcase will be displayed across all the pages.
-- Navbar is fixed to the top of the page accross all screen sizes.
+- Navbar is fixed to the top of the page across all screen sizes.

 #### Footer

 - Footer is available to all users at all times.
-- The design is simple and manimalistic, not to distract the user experience.
+- The design is simple and minimalistic, not to distract the user experience.
 - The footer contains 2 main links:
     - Contact
     - About